easttennesseecc-star/Q-Top-Dog-IDE/READY_TO_INSTALL.md

 ## 🚀 3-Step Installation

 ### **Step 1: Find the Installer**
-In your Q-IDE folder, look for:
+In your Top Dog folder, look for:
 ```
 INSTALL_OLLAMA_AUTO.bat
 ```